Fire and rescue services

 If you're arrested or jailed, the Australian government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.

-Possession and use of illegal drugs is an administrative offence and can attract large fines.
+Possession and use of illegal drugs are administrative offences and can attract large fines.

 Selling or trafficking illegal drugs is a criminal offence.
 Penalties are severe and can include jail sentences.